 A consequence of my writing exams as I do is that the exam ends up containing factual details that, while useful for holding the story together, are not fulcrums for the legal analysis.
 So, for instance, sometimes photos or graphics offer something useful to the legal analysis, but sometimes they are just decoration.
 A student once asked me, pointing to a sentence in one of my old exams, "I know that every single sentence in a law school exam is put in there for some reason, so why did you put this sentence in the exam?
 How does it change the analysis?"
 Well, my exams aren't like that.
 There will be various details that don't matter to the analysis.
-This is the way facts come to your desk in real life:

-Some are very significant, some are merely useful, others are irrelevant.
+This is the way facts come to your desk in real life: Some are very significant, some are merely useful, others are irrelevant.
 I aim for my exams to be similar to real case-files in this sense.

-Be aware of the call of the question: In keeping with the new shorter-format essay exam, I will be narrowing the ground for your answer and channeling your analysis to answer particular questions.
+Be aware of the call of the question: In keeping with the new shorterformat essay exam, I will be narrowing the ground for your answer and channeling your analysis to answer particular questions.
 So make sure to read the call of the question carefully.
-For instance, I might instruct you to omit discussion of something (such remedies, alternative theories of protection under a different form of IP, etc.) Similarly, I might instruct you to assume something to be true (such as the patentability of an invention).
-If I provide such an instruction in the call of the question, be sure to heed it.
-I will not be providing credit for analysis I ask you to exclude or that isn't embraced by the question asked.
+For instance, I might instruct you to omit discussion of remedies, vicarious liability, or some other area.
+Similarly, I might instruct you to assume something to be true, such as the unconstitutionality of an action or the existence of a prima facie case of negligence.
+If I provide such instructions in the call of the question, be sure to heed them.
+I will not be providing credit for analysis I ask you to exclude.

 Organization, separated questions, etc.: Organization is important.
-To help on that front, I anticipate prescribing that you organize your response in a certain way, broken up into distinct questions and/or distinct subparts.
-See the Sentiments and Serendipity and Pulling Polymers practice exams for examples.
+To help on that front, I will likely prescribe that you organize your response in a certain way.
+I may require a response broken up into distinct questions and/or distinct subparts.
+See the Pinnacle Peak and Hollerer's Hill mock exams for examples.
 By requiring all exam responses to adhere to the same format, I can grade all the exams in the same way, which helps me to be as fair as possible.

 The different questions and/or subparts are not separately weighted.
 The entire essay response will be graded as one.
 So answer all portions completely, spending relative amounts of time on them as appropriate.
-If I tell you that something can be answered with great brevity, then heed that instruction and keep that part of your answer brief.
-(See Pulling Polymers for an example.)